-Dating as far back as Homer's Iliad from around 800 to 725 BC, where fondue was described as a mixture of goat's cheese, wine and flour.
-In the late 17th Century, a Swiss cookbook, Kochbuch der Anna Margaretha Gessner, makes note of cooking cheese with wine.
-To modern day, and what screams 1960's and 1970s, polyester, bell bottoms, and culinary romance like a fondue party right?
+Dating as far back as Homer's Iliad from around 800 to 725 BC, fondue was described as a mixture of goat's cheese, wine, and flour.
+In the late 17th Century, a Swiss cookbook Kochbuch der Anna Margaretha Gessner makes note of cooking cheese with wine.
+What screams classic 1960's & 1970s, polyester, butterfly collars, bell bottoms, and culinary romance like a fondue party right?

 Truth be told, fondue is steadily making a comeback in the food world, as people are seeking basic comfort foods more and more, especially after all we went through in 2020!
 Plus, who doesn't love sharing a communal dining experience, with something dipped in warm melty cheese or chocolate right?
 We've got the top five easy recipes for the best fondue!

 Hailing from Switzerland, traditionally, fondue is a Swiss melted cheese dish served in a communal pot ... and eaten by dipping bread into cheese using long-stemmed forks.

 How Many Different Types of Fondue Are There?